Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020

 The new trust account framework will be phased in gradually to all eligible contracts valued at $1 million or more.

-From 1 March 2021, the new framework will apply to eligible state government contracts valued between $1 million and $10 million.
-Contracts of this type are already subject to project bank account requirements.
+On 1 March 2021, the new framework commenced and applies to eligible state government contracts valued between $1 million and $10 million.
+Contracts of this type were already subject to project bank account requirements.

-The trust account framework will also apply to other eligible building and construction contracts as follows:
+The trust account framework will then apply to other eligible building and construction contracts as follows:

 - 1 July 2021—government and Hospital and Health Services contracts valued at $1 million or more.